sarkonovich/Hue-Switch/README.md

 Because #voice takes a string meant to be spoken, there are important differences between using switch and switch.voice:

 1. switch.voice takes no numeric inputs.
 Brightness and Saturation are set on a scale of one to ten.
 Fade times for lights are similarly specified in words by seconds.
 See examples below.
+Scheduling has some restrictions.
 2. Colors can only be specified by name (i.e., 'hue 40000' is not available using #voice).
 3. Only a single light can be specified after a 'light' command.
 4. \#reset and #delete_scenes! methods not available with #voice